 Here are five of the 12 stocks that passed the screen:

-Universal Forest Products, Inc. UFPI is a holding company of businesses that combine to create one of the largest producers of wood and wood-alternative products in North America.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 19.2% for the current year and a Value Score of A.
+Foundation Building Materials, Inc. FBM is a specialty distributor of wallboard and suspended ceiling systems primarily in the United States and Canada.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 11.8% for the current year and a Value Score of A.

-Popular, Inc. BPOP is a diversified, publicly owned bank holding company.
-This Zacks Rank #2 stock has expected year-over-year earnings growth of 41.1% for the current year and a Value Score of A.
+Vistra Energy Corp.
+VST is a leading, integrated, energy company providing essential resources for customers, commerce, and communities.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth of 13.5% for the current year and a Value Score of A.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.